Orchestration for Open Play

 Current Status

-PICKLIQ addresses the need for structured open play coordination, improving player experience and reducing operational burden.
+PICKLIQ's patent pending platform addresses the need for structured open play coordination, improving player experience and reducing operational burden.

 We are currently engaging with select operators and platform partners to refine and pilot the orchestration framework.